The Perfect Wave

 When I had returned to the Big Island in 1979, it was agreed that JW would come to live with me out in Pahoa, in the Puna district.
 I arrived that summer and immediately found projects in the heart of town.
 JW was going to come live with me when school started in September.
 Pahoa Elementary had the outward appearance of a upstanding school but during the summer I had heard increasingly alarming stories about what went on there; the belligerence and violence, the racial divisions among the kids.
 I learned that just that spring, some seventh grade girls had lured a fifth grade boy into the girl's bathroom and stabbed him over some marijuana taken from someone's locker, and he died.
 I began to think that my Puna plan was not such a good idea after all.
 The team slogan at Pahoa Elementary was, "Home of the Daggers."
 Sheesh...But by that time, I was committed; I had spent most of my resources buying a fixer upper off the grid in nearby Ainaloa, and that's where we were going to live.

 Then I got the word about Malamalama School, a hippy school in Opihikao, above the Southeast facing Kalapana coast.
 About three acres of a sugarcane field had been cleared and a mowed grass lawn was maintained.
 It was the homestead of David and Donna Gradwohl and their three kids, the oldest of which was JW's age.
-They were determined to provide a quality school experience for them and had rounded up enough like-minded parents and resources to pull it off.
+They were determined to provide a quality school experience for their own brood and had rounded up enough like-minded parents and resources to pull it off.
 Two simple schoolhouses had been built and three grade levels were being conducted.
 Here, the teacher for JW's class, Mr. Greenlaw, led the class in singing "We All Live in a Yellow Submarine" each morning.
 Much better.

 Among the parents there were Klip and Kathy.
 Kathy had two boys, Brian and Henry, one in JW's class.
 Without the four of them, JW's attending Malamalama School would not have been possible.
 They provided a place to hang out after school and a ride to and from.
 Occasionally, they hired me to build stuff on their property in Leilani.
 Like many homesteads in Puna, the roads and driveways were bulldozed tracks through the jungle, surfaced with red volcanic cinders.
 Their yard and buildings sat in a clearing surrounded by huge Hapu'u ferns and Ohi'a trees.
 The compound consisted of the original round yurt-like building dominated by a kitchen, and a two-story house built at a later time with three bedrooms upstairs, and the entire downstairs was devoted to making music.
 There was a piano, a drum set, clarinet, violin, miscellaneous guitars, amps and a saxophone.
 Klip played the sax with a jazz group at the local tavern in Pahoa, and would often have his buddies over to the house to jam.